 Coexistence between people and elephants is a significant conservation challenge in Tanzania, and indeed across much of the African elephant’s range.
 Elephants are a species of conservation priority in Tanzania, recognized for their contribution to the national economy through wildlife tourism, and threatened by an ivory poaching crisis that has reduced the country’s elephant population from 109,000 in 2009 to an estimated 50,000 individuals in 2015.
 However, elephants can also have negative impacts on people and livelihoods, especially in communities that share space and resources with elephants.
-Thus, ensuring long-term human-elephant coexistence in Tanzania requires mitigation of the negative impacts of elephants on people.
+Thus, ensuring long-term human-elephant coexistence in Tanzania requires mitigation of the negative impacts of elephants on people, and vice versa.

 STEP’s work with farmers’ groups has shown that crop-loss reduction projects can effectively promote coexistence by linking local livelihoods to elephant conservation and thereby increasing people’s tolerance of elephants.
 Our successful model for coexistence projects involves helping farmers register a community-based organization, providing beehive fence construction materials, building farmers’ beekeeping, financial and management skills via training, and facilitating access to high-end honey markets.
 We currently work with five farmers’ groups (>130 farmers) who manage beehive-fence projects in villages bordering Selous Game Reserve, Udzungwa Mountains National Park, and Rungwa Game Reserve.
 The aims of this collaboration are to safeguard and enhance the livelihoods of this community, to reduce hostility towards elephants, and to eliminate the retaliatory killing of elephants by both farmers and game officers.
 As a consequence of their involvement in coexistence projects, farmers have become important messengers of tolerance towards elephants in their community.